decentralised-dataexchange/bb-consent-playground/README.md

 ### Connect your mobile app to the running instance

-Contact support@igrant.io to get the data4diabtes reference app and get instructions on how to connect to the local service.
+You can contact support @ igrant.io to get the data4diabtes reference app and instructions on connecting to the local service.

 ## Contributing